What is a lumbar puncture?

 cord.
 These include:

-- Contrast dye for X-ray studies - for example, myelography
+Contrast dye for X-ray studies, such as myelography

 Your healthcare provider may have other reasons to recommend a lumbar puncture.

 What are the risks of a lumbar puncture?

 Because this procedure involves the spinal cord and brain, the following complications